dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 attack location put her beyond the reach of any of the Russian sonars now pinging away.
 The captain felt rather pleased with himself until...

-“Con, sonar, torpedo in the water\!
+“Con, sonar, torpedo in the water!
 One just dropped in right behind us, just about where we launched our fish from.”

-“All ahead flank\!”
+“All ahead flank!”

 Connecticut accelerated downward through the thermal layer, building up to her maximum speed of 35 kts.